tishaanderson/README-4-Newbie/README.md

 Go the extra mile and write tests for your application.
 Then provide examples on how to run them here.

-For example these are screenshots of how the application should work:
+For example these are screenshots of how the README-4-Newbie application should work:

-    Once you run the command `node index.js`, you will be prompted to insert your answers, as so:
+    Once you install `inquirer` and run the command `node index.js`, you will be prompted to insert your answers, as so:

 <img width="75%" alt="Generated Questions & Answers Example" src="./assets/images/NodeFullTest.png">